Prepare to apply

 If you have more than 5 locations, please continue your answer in Appendix A.

-Note: We may give priority to projects that contribute to the CFP priority of supporting projects in a variety of regions (except Quebec).
+- have activities in a variety of regions (except Quebec).
 This includes projects with activities taking place in remote locations.

 Will your project benefit or involve people in English or French language minority communities?* (Question 62)

 We commit to enhance the vitality of the English and French linguistic minorities in Canada.
 We support, assist, and foster the full recognition and use of both official languages in Canadian society.
-Official language minority communities are English-speaking communities established within the province of Québec and French-speaking communities established outside the province of Québec.
+Official language minority communities are English-speaking communities established within the province of Quebec and French-speaking communities established outside the province of Quebec.

 Answering "No" to this question will not invalidate your application.

 If your proposed project involves official language minority communities, you should answer "Yes" to this question.
-Complete the question following the instructions in the application form.

 Is your project targeting equity-deserving groups?
 (Question 63)